Ahmadshahzadch/My-journey-in-C-plus-plus/README.md

 # My-journey-in-C-plus-plus
-Just want to document my journey to becoming a Computer Scientist. :p
+Just want to document my journey to becoming a Computer Scientist :p